California Marriage Licenses:

 Your officiant is then responsible for submitting the marriage license to the county of origin within 10 days.
 The thing that is unique about Chris, the Officiant Guy, is that he hand delivers your license to the County Clerk’s Office instead of mailing it in.
 That ensures that it gets there on time, that it is acknowledged by a clerk at the County Clerk’s Office and that it is processed sooner since the County Clerk’s office processes marriage licenses in the order they are received.

 Patience is the best method when any dealing with the County Clerk’s Office, That is why we recommend that you ask the Officiant Guy to provide your license.
-His notarized copy is accepted by insurance companies, financial institutions, most employers, and often the Social Security Administration..
+His notarized copy is accepted by insurance companies, financial institutions, most employers, and often the Social Security Administration.

-If you failed to order enough certified copies of your marriage license then you’ll need to go in person to the County Clerk’s office and stand in the terribly long longs or you must download an application for a new certified copies and a Certificate of Identity which you must have notarized before your mail your certified copy request to the County.
-If you marriage license and certificate was already recorded it will still take several weeks before you receive your new certified copies of your marriage certificate.
+If you failed to order enough certified copies of your marriage license then you’ll need to go in person to the County Clerk’s office and stand in the terribly long lines or you must download an application for a new certified copies and a Certificate of Identity which you must have notarized before your mail your certified copy request to the County.
+If your marriage license and certificate was already recorded it will still take several weeks before you receive your new certified copies of your marriage certificate.